-How can I determine the mainlobe width of a microphone array?
+How can I determine the beamwidth of a microphone array?

 Designing microphone arrays is an arduous task that often requires simulations in order to make sure the array can reach the specified performance objectives.
 While simulations offer valuable insight in array behavior, they consume a lot of time and computational resources.